zhipeixu/FakeShield/README.md

 - `MFLM_OUTPUT`: Path for saving the output of the MFLM model.

 Modify these variables as needed to adapt the evaluation process to different datasets and setups.

+##  📚 Main Results

+### Comparison of detection performance with advanced IFDL methods

 ## 📜 Citation